hmc-cs111-spring2016/project-ideas/no-computer.md

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

-A DSL is appropriate because it allows users
+A DSL is appropriate because it allows users to exert dominance over their peers in an enjoyable manner.
+It isn't a necessary DSL, as there are many other sports that have the same function, but it's always nice to have more options when it comes to killing time with friends.

 ### Why you?
 _What excites you about this idea?
 How did you come up with it?_